 The right combination of medication and lifestyle changes may even help reverse some cases of diabetes.

-People using home blood glucose tests who have unusually high results, particularly on more than one occasion, will need to see their doctor.
+People using home blood glucose tests who have unusually high results, particularly on more than one occasion, will need to see a doctor.

-Those with diabetes who do not correctly manage blood sugar or experience sudden blood sugar changes should also consult a doctor.
+It’s also important that those with diabetes whose blood sugar is not well managed or who experience sudden blood sugar changes consult a doctor.

 The doctor may recommend changes in lifestyle, medication, or both.
-A person can control diabetes well by managing carbohydrate intake and exercising regularly,
+Monitoring carbohydrate intake and exercising regularly are important steps people can take in keeping blood sugar levels well-managed.

 Is anything available on the market that automatically monitors my blood glucose and applies medication whenever necessary?